 Debit and Credit concepts are imperative to learning the fundamentals of accounting.

-Business transactions are events that have a monetary impact on the financial statements of an organization.
+Business transactions are those events that have a monetary significance on the financial statements of an organization.
 When accounting for these transactions, figures are recorded in two different accounts.

-A debit is an accounting entry that either increases an asset or expense account or decreases a liability or equity account.
-It is positioned to the left in an accounting entry.
+A debit is an accounting entry that increases an asset account/ expense account.
+It can also decrease a liability or equity account.
+It is recorded on the LHS of the sheet.

-A credit is an accounting entry that either increases a liability or equity account or decreases an asset or expense account.
-It is positioned to the right in an accounting entry.
+A credit is an accounting entry that increases a liability or equity account.
+It can also decrease an asset or expense account.
+It is recorded on the RHS of the sheet.

 Bookkeeping vs Accounting